Community Handbook

 You will need this for each Slack workspace that you have joined.

-X (formerly X)
+X (formerly Twitter)

-The account for X is no longer used for active content however the account will not be closed completely because account names are recycled.
+The account for X is no longer used for active content; however, the account will not be closed completely because account names are recycled.

 Fosstodon server on Mastodon